aws-samples/aws-saas-factory-multi-tenant-data-pipeline/README.md

 The crawler is deployed to run every 5 minutes.
 The crawler will need to run first to create a Glue db.
 You can go see the status of the crawler job by going to AWS Glue page in the console to view the status.

-Once the job finish running, you can click on Databases in the Glue page and you should see a db called "multi-tenant-db"
+Once the job finish running, you can click on Databases in the Glue page and you should see a db called **multi-tenant-db**

 You will want to click on the database to see the name of the table created by crawler.
 You will need the table name to run the Athena query.
 As part of this project, we deployed a Saved queries for Athena to show how you can query the data based on the tenantId.